martonlederer/esbuild-plugin-postcss2/README.md

 ## Usage

-Add to the plugin to your esbuild plugins:
+Add the plugin to your esbuild plugins:

 ```js
 const esbuild = require("esbuild");